 Over a snow-packed single track, riders can glide through icy corners that may have sent them hurtling to the ground on a standard mountain bike.
 The squishier tires can also make for a much more comfortable ride on the trail.
 On sandy beaches, fat tires will ride over the surface more than cutting into it.

 But other factors also play a part, including the weight of the rider and how much motor power they have on their bike.
 Snow drifts and thick dry sand will still require some muscling through, even with the help of a powerful motor.
 You're definitely going to get in a workout.

 Rocks and roots that would rattle your brains on a regular bike are now barely felt under the cushion of your big tires.
 Everything seems muted, which can be a negative for some people as you have less feedback.
 You feel somewhat invincible descending over chunky stuff.
 People with back problems can find fat bikes much more comfortable because of this.

-It can make your line choice sloppier than before though.
+It can make your line choice sloppier then before though.
 Sometimes I will see that I am headed towards a choppy or nasty line that I wouldn’t normally take, but with the fatty plow right through.
 Having said this, tire pressure on a fatbike is absolutely critical, more so than any other bike.
 One or two psi over your ideal pressure and your ride will feel harsh and bouncy, too little and you will run into more rolling resistance than necessary and risk damaging your rims.

 The low pressure tires enable it to grab on to the terrain better.
 I use about 7 psi on my fat bike when riding regular trails and the tires just conform to every irregularity on the terrain, making climbing traction seem almost unlimited.
 Cornering traction can also be vastly superior vs. other tire sizes but the big tire can also work against you here, it will depend on the type of soil and terrain.